Angmar2722/Angmar2722.github.io/CTFwriteups/2021/google2021.md

 ```

-After running the script, we got the flag :
+After running the script, we got the flag (this was the most solved challenge in the entire CTF by a considerable margin) :

 ![Google CTF 021 Writeup](/assets/img/ctfImages/google2021/img12.png)